sports-match-maker/docker-pnmamhes/README.md

  - Go to the default configuration for `Nginx` [here](https://github.com/sports-match-maker/docker-pnmamhes/blob/main/docker/nginx/conf.d/default.conf) and configure the servers as many projects as with you have in your repo.
  - Go to the `init.sql` configuration for databases [here](https://github.com/sports-match-maker/docker-pnmamhes/blob/main/docker/db/init.sql) and make the changes
- - Register the projects as following [here](https://github.com/sports-match-maker/docker-pnmamhes/blob/main/docker-compose.yaml)
+ - Register the projects as follows [here](https://github.com/sports-match-maker/docker-pnmamhes/blob/main/docker-compose.yaml)

 For example